erda-project/erda/docs/guides/deploy/How-to-install-Erda.md

      10.0.0.1 openapi.erda.io
      10.0.0.1 uc.erda.io
      10.0.0.1 erda.io
-     # Note: The org-name of this example is erda-test
-     10.0.0.1 erda-test-org.erda.io
      ```

    - set your Kubernetes nodes label with your created organization name（organization is a name for a group in Erda）

      ```shell